wyatt-troia/reactNativeImageSearch/README.md

 ## Getting Started

 Create an account on Pixabay and get your API key on [this page](https://pixabay.com/api/docs/).
-Create a file titled `pixabayKey.js` which consists of one line:
+Create a file in the root project directory titled `pixabayKey.js` which consists of one line:
 ```
 module.exports = <YOUR_PIXABAY_KEY_AS_A_STRING>;
 ```